 You can access your favorite websites and apps by using what’s known as a ‘virtual private network’ or VPN.

 To help you, I've outlined some of the best VPNs that work in China.

 A word of advice - make sure you download the VPN before you arrive in China (VPN sites are banned in China).

 7. Chinese people are eager to learn English

 Estimates vary but about 300 million Chinese – nearly as many people as there are in the U.S. – are currently learning English.

-They recognize that it’s the worldwide language for business, and they’re eager to learn.
+They recognize that it’s the dominant worldwide language, and they’re eager to learn.

-Chinese students are generally very diligent and strive for top marks.
-They much prefer reading and writing, so as a foreign teacher in China, one of your challenges will be to get them to speak up.
+However, they prefer reading and writing over speaking, so if you're teaching in China, one of your challenges will be getting them to speak up.

 8. You’ll see matching clothing

 Considered a fashion faux pas in the West, wearing clothing that matches with a loved one is surprisingly deemed acceptable couture in China.